 Even if you obtain security clearance during the application stage, you can have it suspended or revoked years into employment due to some kind of violation or prohibited conduct.

 When you find that you’ve been denied security clearance or you’re facing a suspension and revocation, you have certain rights.

 Denials & Appeals

-Instead, call our firm, where we offer the services of qualified and experienced team.
-Our experts are well-familiar with security clearance law, as well as the processes and documentation necessary for appealing the decision.
+Instead, call our firm, where we offer the services of our qualified and experienced team.
+Our experts are familiar with security clearance law, as well as the processes and documentation necessary for appealing a decision.

 FOIA Requests — How they Can Help You Keep or Obtain Security Clearance

-When you work with Security Clearance Law Group, your lawyer will file a FOIA request on your behalf.
-The Freedom of Information Act is a federal law that facilitates the full or partial disclosure of documents and information that are under the control of the U.S. government and haven’t been released.
+When you work with Security Clearance Law Group, your lawyer will file an FOIA request on your behalf.
+The Freedom of Information Act is a federal law that facilitates the full or partial disclosure of documents that are under the control of the U.S. government and haven’t been released.